 In the arena of digital advertising, bots cost companies nearly $17 billion a year by generating billions of fake clicks on ads.
 However, ad fraud isn't the only way that bots are wreaking havoc on digital marketing strategies (not to mention digital marketing budgets); they also play a massive and malignant role when it comes to social media.

-Recently, one of the dominant social networks — Twitter — finally did something about the bots.
+Last year, one of the dominant social networks — Twitter — finally did something about the bots.
 But is it already too late, and do social media bots actually pose a threat?
 Let's explore.

 What Do Social Media Bots Do?

 What's the harm of a few fake users on social media you may ask?
 They can spew misinformation about your company, engage in arguments with your real followers, or drive up your ad spend by engaging with your paid advertising.
+Social media bots can drown out the authenticity of your brand's voice if they are tweeting hundreds of times a day.

 Twitter Banning Bots